wmfairuz/node-egress/README.md

 Introduction
 ------------

-Egress is a routing module indended primarily for the creation of RESTful interfaces with an intuitive and powerful and intuitive API.
+Egress is a routing module indended primarily for the creation of RESTful APIs.

 Usage Guide
 -----------